 The SANA Operator shall take operational guidance from the SSG (see reference [4]).

-The SANA shall operate according to the policies specified in reference [5] and those specified in this document.
+The SANA shall operate according to the policies specified in references [5], [6], and those specified in this document.

 This document shall take precedence over all other documents relating to the SANA, its policies, and registry operations.